Ed2k URI scheme: AICH

-The AICH (Advanced Intelligent Corruption Handling) is an emule extension.
-It subdivides the 9500 KiB chunk into 180-KiB blocks and builds a merkel tree out of the SHA1 hashes of the 53 blocks, so that the root hash of each block is called a block hash.
-The block hashes further feed into a merkel tree, the root hash of which is the actual AICH root hash.
+The AICH (Advanced Intelligent Corruption Handling) is an eMule extension.
+It subdivides the 9500 KiB chunk into 180-KiB blocks and builds a Merkle tree out of the SHA1 hashes of the 53 blocks, so that the root hash of each block is called a block hash.
+The block hashes further feed into a Merkle tree, the root hash of which is the actual AICH root hash.
 The smaller block size allows eMule clients to more precisely identifify locations of corruption.

 Server links

 A server link is a reference to an eDonkey2000 server; clicking on such a link typically adds it to the server list.
 Server links are indicated by the server token at the beginning of the link and have the following format: